 SAT & ACT Updates

-Our friends at Chariot Learning will be running free online practice tests every Saturday until we can go back to in-person testing.
+Our friends at Chariot Learning and the Brighton Memorial Library will be running free IN-PERSON practice tests!
 All the details will be on their calendar: https://chariotlearning.com/events/

 Health and Wellness

 We have updated our BHS Counseling Department Mental Health page with resources specific to managing stress and anxiety related to this pandemic and counseling supports available in the community.
 Please check them out here: https://www.bcsd.org/Page/2076